DigitalState/Platform/README.md

 ```
 docker exec -it sdk_sdk_1 /bin/sh
 ```

-> If you have created a public SSH key earlier, you will need to copy it over to your remote server as an authorized key in order to establish a trusted connection:
->
-> Replace ip with the actual remote server ip.
->
-> ```
-> ssh-copy-id root@ip
-> ```

 At this point, we have the SDK container booted and ready to go.